simple-registry/simple-registry/doc/configure-retention-policies.md

 > Currently, this policy is enforced by the `scrub` command, which can be run as a recurrent task (e.g. a systemd timer,
 > a Kubernetes `CronJob`, etc.)

-> [!WARNING]
-> When using local filesystem as storage backend, last access time of manifest links is used for the retention policy
-> engine to determine the last pull time.
-> Please ensure that your host filesystem hasn't access time disabled, otherwise policies using last pull time as
-> condition may not behave as expected.

 ## Policy Configuration

 To configure Retention Policies, you need to add a `retention_policy` section to the repository configuration.